thibautjombart/treescape/README.md

 ```

 ```
-## [1] 2.864
+## [1] 3.008
 ```

 References
 --------------
-* Dray S & Dufour AB (2007) The ade4 package: implementing the duality diagram for ecologists.
+* Dray, S. and Dufour, A. B. (2007) The ade4 package: implementing the duality diagram for ecologists.
 Journal of Statistical Software 22(4): 1-20.

-* Drummond, A. J., and Rambaut, A. (2007)
+* Drummond, A. J. and Rambaut, A. (2007)
 BEAST: Bayesian evolutionary analysis by sampling trees.
 BMC Evolutionary Biology, 7(1), 214.

-* Jombart R, Balloux F & Dray S (2010) adephylo: new tools for investigating the phylogenetic signal in biological traits.
+* Jombart, T., Balloux, F. and Dray, S. (2010) adephylo: new tools for investigating the phylogenetic signal in biological traits.
 Bioinformatics 26: 1907-1909.
-Doi: 10.1093/bioinformatics/btq292
+DOI: 10.1093/bioinformatics/btq292

-* Kendall M & Colijn C (Preprint 2015) A tree metric using structure and length to capture distinct phylogenetic signals. arXiv 1507.05211
+* Kendall, M. and Colijn, C. (2016) Mapping phylogenetic trees to reveal distinct patterns of evolution.
+Molecular Biology and Evolution, first published online: June 24, 2016.
+DOI: 10.1093/molbev/msw124

-* Lanciotti, R. S., Gubler, D. J., and Trent, D. W. (1997)
+* Lanciotti, R. S., Gubler, D. J. and Trent, D. W. (1997)
 Molecular evolution and phylogeny of dengue-4 viruses.
 Journal of General Virology, 78(9), 2279-2286.

+* Schliep, K. P. (2011) phangorn: phylogenetic analysis in R. Bioinformatics 27(4): 592-593.

 Authors / Contributors